 Repetition: repeat 10-20 times, 2x daily

-Progression: Add a weight eg by wearing a shoe, or using an ankle weight.
+Progression: Add a weight e.g. a shoe or ankle weight.

 Purpose: Strengthen the buttock muscles (glutes) to help support the knee and prevent excessive weight going through the inner side of the knee – a must for anyone with Osgood Schlatters!